HkFromMY/oncehuman-chatbot/README.md

 - Reddit posts are scraped and extracted on a daily basis.

 # Technical Notes & Findings
+Before running any of the projects, please create a virtual environment first.
+The steps for Windows OS is as follows (ensure that you're on the top-level directory):
+1. `py -m venv venv`
+2. `venv\Scripts\activate`
+3. `pip install -r requirements.txt`
+4. Run `deactivate` when want to quit venv

 ## Scrape Once Human Wiki
 This operation is done one time (during the beginning of the project) or occassionally when there's a major update that affect the game's mechanic, storyline, or overall content.
 It's achieved using Scrapy whereas the installation steps are as follow:
 1. `scrapy startproject oncehuman_wiki`